 Even with that, when a user opens their browser after many days, he is flooded with a queue of older notifications from several sites.
-This can be annoying to consumer and can lead to users unsubscribing.
-We listened to your feedback, and have a feature that will be help you limit the number of notifications at a given time a user will get from your site.
+This can be annoying to the consumer and can lead to users unsubscribing.
+We listened to your feedback, and have a feature that will help you limit the number of notifications at a given time a user will get from your site.

 Here is how you can set this up